KristofferHogberg/workflow-streamlined/README.md

-Sure!
-Here's an improved version of the guide with a README.md file:

----

 ## Workflow Automation with an App Launcher

 This is a reference project that demonstrates how to automate your workflows using an app launcher script.
 By following the steps below, you can customize the script according to your needs and execute it with ease.